Primary teachers settlement

 Note that this takes into account the pay scale changes and normal step progression.

 Reading the new pay scale

-The pay calculator above will tell you your base salary after 1 July 2021 if the proposed settlement is ratified.
-The colour-coded pay scale below shows you how you would progress up the scale over the next two years.
+The pay calculator above will tell you your base salary after 1 July 2021.
+The colour-coded pay scale below shows you how you will progress up the scale over the next two years.